 Sine functions

 This example generates four curves.
-The base function is sin(x), but x and y can be swapped and independent offsets and scale factors can be applied for x- and y-direction.
+It uses the base function sin(x), but allows you to swap x and y and apply independent offsets and scale factors in both the x- and y-directions.

 void sineFunctions() { int numSegments(50); int numPeriods(1); double xOffset(0); double yOffset(0); double xFactor(1.0); double yFactor(1.0); bool bSwapXY(false); vector<Segment2> vSineSegments0; vector<Segment2> vSineSegments1; vector<Segment2> vSineSegments2; vector<Segment2> vSineSegments3; generateSineSegments(numSegments,numPeriods,xOffset,yOffset,xFactor,yFactor,bSwapXY,vSineSegments0); generateSineSegments(numSegments,numPeriods,3.14159/2.0,yOffset,xFactor,yFactor,bSwapXY,vSineSegments1); generateSineSegments(numSegments,3,xOffset,yOffset,.33,yFactor,true,vSineSegments2); generateSineSegments(numSegments,3,xOffset,yOffset,.33,-yFactor,true,vSineSegments3); Visualizer2 vis("sine.ps"); vis.addObject(vSineSegments0,Color(CBLUE)); vis.addObject(vSineSegments1,Color(CGREEN)); vis.addObject(vSineSegments2,Color(CRED)); vis.addObject(vSineSegments3,Color(CBLACK)); vis.writeFile(); }

-The test data generators work also with Fade2.5D where there is the additional possibility to generate random surfaces.
-This functionality is for instance used in the Example Cut-and-Fill and or completeness it is reviewed here:
+The test data generators work also in Fade2.5D, which provides an additional feature for generating random surfaces.
+This functionality is also employed, for instance, in the Cut-and-Fill example.
+For the sake of completeness, let’s review it here:

 void randomSurface() { vector<Point2> vRndSurfacePoints; generateRandomSurfacePoints( 70, // numPointsX 70, // numPointsY 15, // numCenters 0,0,-100,1000,1000,100, // Bounds xmin,ymin,zmin,xmax,ymax,zmax vRndSurfacePoints,// Output vector 1// Seed ); Fade_2D dt; dt.insert(vRndSurfacePoints); dt.showGeomview("randomSurface.list"); }

-The function call above creates a 70×70 grid of points whose x,y
+The function call above creates a 70×70 grid of points within the range (0,0) to (1000,1000) for their x and y coordinates.
+These points are assigned elevations (z

 , writeObj()